MikeTaylor/palaeo-superbaro/README.md

 Anyone is welcome to [file issues](https://github.com/MikeTaylor/palaeo-superbaro/issues).

 **Note to self.**
 We made a start on this project before.
-The directory is called `jjb` and it's in Dropbox.
+The directory is called `jjb` and it's in the `mike-matt` shared Dropbox folder.
+It needs to be merged into the current project.

 ## Copyright and License